With Democrats In Control Of The House, Now Comes The Post-Election Wrangling

 The Senate

-In a sense, the Senate map offered Republicans a similar kind of structural advantage: Only nine of the 35 to be filled belonged to Republicans, and you can't lose seats that aren't on the ballot.
+In a sense, the Senate map offered Republicans a similar kind of structural advantage: There were 35 seats on the ballot around the country, and only nine of them belonged to Republicans.
+The rest of the 51 GOP members had years yet to run on their six-year terms, so in effect four of every five Republicans in the Senate already had their tickets to the 116th Congress.

-Only one of those GOP-held nine was in a state Trump had lost in 2016.
+Of the nine who did have to risk defeat, only one was in a state Trump had lost in 2016.
 That state, Nevada, ousted Republican incumbent Dean Heller on Tuesday, in spite of Trump's repeated visits and rallies.

-The Democrats had to defend the other 26 Senate seats on the ballot, 10 of which were in states Trump had carried in 2016.
+The Democrats, in stark contrast had to defend 26 Senate seats this fall, more than half their total.
+Worse yet, 10 were in states Trump had carried in 2016.
 And sure enough, at least three of those 10 fell to Trump's party on Tuesday.
+Two others were too close to call as of Wednesday night.

 Interestingly, however, Democratic incumbents won fairly easily in the other five: Pennsylvania, Ohio, Michigan, Wisconsin and West Virginia, where Trump in 2016 won by 42 points.

+Nationwide, the Democrats won close to two-thirds of all the Senate races and garnered 57% of the nationwide vote for that office.

-On yet another scoreboard, Democrats managed to narrow the gap in governorships Tuesday, winning about half the 36 seats at stake to narrow the overall GOP advantage in the category to single digits.
-The Democrats flipped previously Republican governorships in Michigan, Wisconsin, Kansas, New Mexico and Maine.
+On yet another scoreboard, Democrats managed to narrow the gap in governorships Tuesday, winning about half the 36 seats at stake on the day and narrowing the overall GOP advantage in the category from double-digits to just three.
+The Democrats flipped previously Republican governorships in seven states: Illinois, Michigan, Wisconsin, Kansas, New Mexico, Nevada and Maine.
+The Republicans captured the statehouse in Alaska, where it had been held by an Independent.

 But they missed in Florida, where Andrew Gillum conceded a race he narrowly lost, and Ohio, where first-time candidate Richard Cordray fell short against veteran Mike DeWine.
 In Georgia, their candidate, Stacey Abrams, pointed to missing votes and allegations of voter suppression in refusing to concede.

-Note: This story was updated as of 6 p.m.
-Wednesday Nov.
-7.